digitalocean/marketplace-partners/README.md

 This repository includes bash scripts intended for use by Marketplace partners and Custom Image users to validate their images prior to submission, or use.

+##Build an Image Manually

+If you're just getting started, [this](marketplace_docs/build-an-image.md) is where to begin.

+## Build an Image with Fabric automation

+For repeatable image build processing, [this](marketplace_docs/build-an-image-fabric.md) is a good next step.

 ## marketplace_validation

+Provides a script `img_check.sh` that validates your build Droplet before shutting down to create a snapshot image for submission.

 ### Supported Distributions

-CentOS 6.x, CentOS 7.x, Ubuntu 16.04, Ubuntu 18.04
+* Ubuntu 18.04 (LTS)
+* Ubuntu 16.04 (LTS)
+* CentOS 7.x
+* CentOS 6.x

-This script is intended for Marketplace partners to check their images against the following criteria:
+This script checks build Droplet images against the following criteria:

 - Check for a supported distro and release
 - Check that all security updates are installed